§ Trust Spanning Protocol (TSP) Specification

 operation are specified in Section Cryptographic Algorithms.

-MUST appear in the confidential heade fields following the ESSR scheme from [2].
+MUST appear as a confidential payload field following the ESSR scheme.
 See Section 8 for the details.

 On the receiving side, the corresponding TSP primitive is TSP_OPEN